 Sales driving advertising is about short term gains.
 In the short term (think hours, days, or a few weeks), getting someone to decide to purchase a products, after reading/seeing your ad requires getting over quite a hurdle.

 For most, your product was not on their mind, not a need, or a requirement.
-So, the offer needs to be compelling enough to cause a person who had no priming for your service or product to part with their money.
+So, the offer needs to be compelling enough to cause a person who had no intention of paying for your service or product.

 - Visit this page to get this discount.